bitcoincashorg/bitcoincash.org/workgroups/wg-testing/2020-11-15_upgrade_testnet.md

 activation every day when a block of median time past (MTP) 12:00 UTC is mined.

 To join the next day's activation, go to [upgrade-explorer.bitcoincash.org](https://upgrade-explorer.bitcoincash.org), copy **tomorrow's** activation timestamp, set your node's <em>axionactivationtime</em> to that and restart it.
+Example, using the command-line:

+>bitcoind -testnet -axionactivationtime=<em>activationtimestamp</em>

 Miners: to `stratum+tcp://electrum.bitcoincash.org:19340` user: (address) password: (anything)